threadom/laravel-worker/README.md

 Other terms appeared to qualify the personnel.\
 The craftman passing from the artisan to the worker.

-Worker come with a folders and file architecture for modulable application.
+Worker come with a folders and files structures for modulable application.

+## structures :

 <pre>
 /laravel_modules